Hard Disk Drives (HDD)

 More About Secure Erase

-Since Secure Erase is a whole-drive data sanitization method only, it is not available as a data wipe method when destroying individual files or folders, something tools called file shredders can do.
-See our Free File Shredder Software Programs
+Since Secure Erase is a whole-drive data sanitization method only, it is not available as a data wipe method when destroying individual files or folders.
+Using Secure Erase to erase the data from a hard drive is often considered the best way to do

-methods of removing data from a hard drive may be less effective because they rely on more standard ways of overwriting data.
+so because the action is accomplished from the drive itself, the same hardware that wrote the data in the first place.
+Other methods of removing data from a hard drive may be less effective because they rely on more standard ways of overwriting data.

 According to National Institute of Standards and Technology (NIST) Special Publication 800-88 (PDF file below), the only method of software-based data sanitation must be one that